ApiBtcOrg/apibtcorg.github.io/_posts/2025-07-17-extension-privacy-policy.md

 ### **1. Introduction**

-The API BTC Schnorr Signer extension ("the extension") securely stores your Bitcoin private key within your browser and provides a sandboxed Schnorr signing function for websites integrating with APIBTC.org.
+The APIBTC Schnorr Signer extension ("the extension") securely stores your APIBTC private key within your browser and provides a sandboxed Schnorr signing function for websites integrating with APIBTC.
 This policy outlines clearly how the extension handles your data.

 ### **2. Data Collection and Usage**

 **Private Key:**

-* Your Bitcoin private key is securely stored locally in Chrome’s built-in storage.
+* Your APIBTC private key is securely stored locally in Chrome’s built-in storage.
 * Your private key **never leaves your browser**.
 * The extension does **not transmit or share** your private key or any related data with external parties.